yujiri8/yujiri.xyz/argument/the_origin_of_consciousness.md

 So he also thinks we can't think about those things without words.
 You actually can even after being raised to speak a language; if you pay close attention you'll notice that your actual thoughts are wordless; feelings can be experienced and logical deductions can be made without imagining words.

 Probably the only purpose the words serve is to make it easier to remember your train of thought, by attaching perceptions which seem to me to be more easily linked by instinct.
-Of course, it doesn't surprise me at all that that guy didn't *test* it before he said that.
+Of course, it doesn't surprise me at all that this guy didn't *test* it before he said that.
 It's not like testing is the basis of science, is it?

 #### 8:14 - 8:17